BoQsc/.tk/README.md

 # .tk

 Update: The Freenom is notorious for taking down the free domains such as .tk and placing advertisments. [^2] Not worth considering.
-Update: Freenom should be blacklisted.
+Update: Freenom should be blacklisted for this kind of behaviour.
 ___
 An experiment on using Freenom domain.